Transactional Outbox Pattern in Microservices

 Once this happens, downstream services stop seeing the same reality as the source service.

-Why "Save Then Publish" Feels Safe
+Why "Save Then Publish" Feels Safer Than It Is

-Most implementations begin with a simple assumption:
+Most implementations begin with a very understandable assumption:

-What the Transactional Outbox Pattern Does
+What the Transactional Outbox Pattern Changes

 The transactional outbox pattern changes the workflow: